 The rice planting day holds an important place in not only farmers but other Nepalis’ heart.
 They come together to celebrate this day by planting rice, singing, and dancing.
 Young or old, everyone celebrates this day with immense dedication.

-Throughout the day, farmers, locals, and travelers like me enjoy their time.
+Throughout the day, farmers, locals, and travellers like me enjoy their time.
 I had a memorable day at Ropain aka Rice Planting Festival at Pokhara, Nepal.

-If you happen to be in Nepal during monsoon, I would suggest you visit a nearby rice field where a celebration is going on.
+If you happen to be in Nepal during monsoon, I suggest you to visit a nearby rice field where a celebration is going on.
 I’m sure you will love it.